HypothesisWorks/hypothesis/guides/api-style.rst

 * Strategies should try to paper over non-uniformity in the underlying types as much as possible (e.g. ``hypothesis.extra.numpy`` has a number of workarounds for numpy's odd behaviour around object arrays).
+* Strategies should usually default to allowing generation of any example they can support.
+The only exceptions should be cases where certain inputs would trigger test failures which are almost never of interest: currently just non-UTF8 characters in ``st.text()``, and Numpy array shapes with zero dimensions or sides of length zero.
+In each case opting in should be trivial.

 ~~~~~~~~~~~~~~~~~
 Argument handling